-Dogs Trust works with our partner charity, Worldwide Veterinary Services to provide all the canine expertise for their International Training Centre in Ooty, near Bangalore, India.
-The International Training Centre was set up in conjuction with the Animal Welfare Board of India and trains vets and animal welfare workers to run Animal Birth Control programmes in orderto humanely reduce the number of stray dogs.
+Dogs Trust works with our partner charity, Worldwide Veterinary Services to provide all the canine expertise for their International Training Centres in Ooty (near Bangalore), and in Goa, India.
+The International Training Centres were set up to train vets and animal welfare workers to run Animal Birth Control programmes in order to humanely reduce the number of stray dogs.

-The centre provides the latest skills, support and supplies to animal welfare professionals in India.
+The centres provide local and international veterinary professionals with the chance to develop practical surgery skills, increase their knowledge and learn best practice in animal welfare.
 Working with charities in local communities, our joint aim is to improve the health and welfare of all animals, with a particular attention to the eradication of rabies.Our joint aim is to improve the health and welfare of all animals.